 Please read our rabies and animal control order #171information book.

-Rabies has been at epidemic levels in central Texas.
+Rabies is still a problem in central Texas.
 Please make sure your pets are vaccinated against this terrible disease.

 Animal Control Supervisor: Steven McKin